 Always remember the rule of the golden mean.
 Many HR managers from their personal experience advise sticking to a two-page physician CV format, which is a perfect choice for you.
 And here are the reasons why:

-- Likewise, you may also get under a big risk if your CV exceeds the optimal two-page application length.
-Despite a huge volume of information you have to include in each of the sections (education and training, employment, publications, volunteer work, research etc.), you must keep it brief and to the point.
+- Likewise, you may also get at a big risk if your CV exceeds the optimal two-page application length.
+Despite the huge volume of information you have to include in each of the sections (education and training, employment, publications, volunteer work, research, etc.), you must keep it brief and to the point.

 Make Your CV Easy for Perception

-Now, there are 2 things you might want to change in your CV in order to make it easy to read and understand.
+Now, there are 2 things you might want to change in your CV to make it easy to read and understand.

 First, if your CV consists solely of big chunks of text, try to group chunks of text into bullet points.
 Not only would you make the document more appealing to the eye, but also make it easier for the reader’s perception.

 Secondly, pay attention to your formatting.
-At this point, you have a whole freedom of actions.
+At this point, you have whole freedom of action.
 But don’t forget that your CV is a professional document with its standardized structure you are not recommended to change.

 Keep the Dates to the Right